 Here are just some of the many vegan clothing brands on the market.
 For a total vegan shopping experience, check out Immaculate Vegan’s website.
 They offer vegan clothes from some of the best vegan clothing brands in the world!

 Oh, before we get started, if you want to know all about vegan shoes check this guide out.

+No, we’re not talking about pleather either.
 Pleather, or synthetic leather, has been around for ages and is certainly vegan-friendly.
-Some brands use recycled polyester or plastic bottles to create their faux-leather items.
+Some vegan clothing brands are even using recycled polyester or plastic bottles to create their faux-leather items.

-For those of us who want to ditch the plastic completely, more environmentally friendly options include Pinatex, made from pineapple leaves; Muskin, made from mushrooms; and Pellemela, made from dehydrated apple peels.
+For those of us who want to ditch the plastic completely there are more environmentally friendly options.
+Pinatex is a vegan leather made from pineapple leaves.

-Here’s some notable brands making outstanding vegan leather items.
+Here are some notable vegan clothing brands making outstanding vegan leather items.

 From faux-leather skirts, shorts, to bustiers, this American brand provides “cruelty-free women’s contemporary luxury” using PU (polyurethane) from recycled materials.

-Created by sisters Komie and Meg, Delikate Rayne offers sophisticated, minimalistic clothing that not only looks classically stylish, but hopes to reverse the effects of fast fashion.
-Their designs are meant to last and not be discarded when the new fashion season hits.
+Created by sisters Komie and Meg, Delikate Rayne offers sophisticated, minimalistic vegan clothing that not only looks classically stylish, but hopes to reverse the effects of fast fashion.

-This high-end vegetarian brand is one of the original pioneers of vegan leather clothing.
-Their “skin free” items throughout the various seasons have included jackets, shorts, and pants, in addition to their faux-leather purses.
+This high-end vegetarian brand is one of the original pioneers of vegan leather.
+Their “skin free” items include jackets, shorts, and pants.

 Vegan Everyday Wear Brands